aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/export-range-as-format/_index.md

 ### Export Range as Format API Specification

-The [Export Range as Format API Specification](https://reference.aspose.cloud/cells/?urls.primaryName=API+v4#/Conversion/ExportRangeAsFormat) provides a publicly accessible programming interface, enabling REST interactions directly from a web browser.
+The <a href="https://reference.aspose.cloud/cells/?urls.primaryName=API+v4#/Conversion/ExportRangeAsFormat" rel="noopener noreferrer">Export Range as Format API Specification</a> provides a publicly accessible programming interface, enabling REST interactions directly from a web browser.

 ### Use Aspose.Cells Cloud SDKs

 Using the SDK is the fastest way to develop, as it abstracts away low‑level details, allowing you to export a spreadsheet range to a format file with concise code.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Please check out the <a href="https://github.com/aspose-cells-cloud" rel="noopener noreferrer">GitHub repository</a> for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to call Aspose.Cells web services using various SDKs: